 - 3 to 4 scallions, thinly sliced

-- Begin cooking the noodles according to package directions until al dente, then drain when done.
+- Cook the noodles according to package directions until al dente, then drain.
 These noodles are very long, so reach into the colander and cut here and there with kitchen shears to shorten.

-- Taste to see if you’d like to add any more of the sauce ingredients; or, you can pass around extra soy sauce and hot sauce.
-Pass around toasted almonds for topping individual portions if you’d like as well.
+- Add the cooked noodles and sauce and mix together with a large fork.
+Taste to see if you’d like to add any more of the sauce ingredients; or, you can pass around extra soy sauce and hot sauce.

 You’ll find yakisoba in the Asian foods section of well-stocked supermarkets.
 You can substituted an equivalent amount of other long thin noodles, including thin spaghetti.